Can you create a convincing sales hook?

 - Solve your customer’s problem

-- Save him money
+- Save them money

 You know your customer gets a ton of email pitches, so the question has to be how do you stand out from the rest so that your email gets read?
 If you send a mediocre, boring, or derivative message, you will just find yourself in the cursed burial ground of lousy email pitches known as the junk folder.